 r.
 George Staby may be the most misunderstood person in the floral industry.
 Basically, his full-time career is devoted to educating industry members about the proper postharvest care and handling of floral products.
-A selfdescribed family man, he's also a devoted volunteer firefighter (he holds the rank of captain) and an emergency medical technician.
+A self-described family man, he's also a devoted volunteer firefighter (he holds the rank of captain) and an emergency medical technician.
 His life revolves around three things: family, fighting fires, and the floral industry.
-U Yet some members of the floral industry perceive him as "the enemy:" A stubborn, loud-mouthed industry know-it-all with an ego the size of California and a temper to match.
+Yet some members of the floral industry perceive him as "the enemy:" A stubborn, loud-mouthed industry know-it-all with an ego the size of California and a temper to match.
 The reality is that Staby is one of the industry's prominent experts in the field of care and handling.
-Sure, being recognized around the world as an authority on postharvest care and handling results in some self-respect, but after 28 years in horticulture, Staby's entitled to a certain amount of prestige and fame.
-Besides, under his apparently rough exterior beats the heart of a generous, caring man.
-Someone who veritably beams with pride relating how he and three industry colleagues founded the Chain of Life educational program.
-A man whose blue eyes get teary and whose voice gets husky with emotion recalling the death of a 27-year-old fellow firefighter last year.
+Sure, being recognized around the world as an authority on postharvest care and handling results in some self-respect, but after 28 years in horticulture, Staby's entitled to a certain amount of love/hate relationship between me and the industry.